Etriik/python-login-system/README.md

-A really simple log in system made in python.
+This is a really simple log in system made in python.
+It's 100% free.